 These funds operate much like the PE funds described above, however, they are usually limited to stakes in startups and smaller companies with high-growth potential.
 The VC-stage of the investment cycle of a startup comes before a PE stage, and hence these investments are characterized by smaller ticket sizes and higher risks.

 In the DIFC, Venture Capital Funds are also closed-ended and open to only Professional Investors.
-A DIFC VC Fund can be either an Exempt Fund or a Qualified Investor Fund.
+A DIFC Venture Capital Fund can be either an Exempt Fund or a Qualified Investor Fund.

 Property Funds in the DIFC invest predominantly in real estate-related assets.
 These are closed-ended Funds.
 There are certain restrictions on DIFC Property Funds that are Public Funds, and these include being able to only invest in physical property (or property-related assets), getting listed within 6 months and an 80% (of NAV) limitation on its borrowing.